Zabi82/KafkaLab/Lab1.md

 ./kafka-topics --bootstrap-server localhost:9092 --create --topic My_Topic_P2 --partitions 2 --replication-factor 1

 ```
-Run a command line producer for the above topic and type messages from 1 to 10
+Run a command line producer for the above topic and type messages from 1 to 10 and close the producer by using ctrl + c

 ```
 ./kafka-console-producer --bootstrap-server localhost:9092 --topic My_Topic_P2